Nissan pulls out of Trump emissions fight with California

 The announcement is another sign that a coalition of automakers backing the outgoing administration could fall apart.
 General Motors ended its support for the Trump administration’s battle with California on emissions standards last week.

-Nissan said it’s pulling out because of confidence that discussions between the industry, California and the administration of President-elect Joe Biden can develop one national standard.
+Nissan said it’s pulling out because of confidence that discussions between the industry, California and the administration of President-elect Joe Biden “can deliver a common-sense set of national standards that increases efficiency and meets the needs of all American drivers.”

 GM and Nissan were part of a coalition of 13 automakers that joined the Trump administration’s legal fight.
 Nissan’s departure leaves Toyota, Fiat Chrysler, Hyundai, Kia, Subaru, Isuzu, Suzuki, Maserati, McLaren, Aston-Martin and Ferrari in the coalition.